7185/lemuria/README.md

 $ npm run build:watch
 ```

-To avoid CORS issues when accessing static files from a web browser, go to `srv` and do the following:
+To avoid CORS issues when accessing static files from a web browser, go to `backend-py` and do the following:

 ```bash
 $ tools/serve_path.py
 ```

-This will run a script to serve files in `srv` on port `8181`
+This will run a script to serve files in `backend-py` on port `8181`

 ## First DB and server setup